Be there, when that moment comes

 Everyone’s situation is unique.
 So, when we’re called upon to help, our individual approach is what has set The Benevolent Society apart since 1813.

 The Brighter Futures program delivers targeted, voluntary child protection services to families with children who are at high risk of entering or escalating within the statutory child protection system.
 The program aims to reduce risks and strengthen families to reduce the number of children entering Out of Home Care.

 Partnering with a small number of at risk families, you will undertake an initial assessment of the family’s strengths and needs.
 Your case plans will empower families to make lasting change, build upon their resilience to reduce the risk of significant harm and make referrals to appropriate networks.

-As our Case Worker/Social Worker, you will work as part of a specialist multidisciplinary team based from our new offices in Liverpool.
+As our Case Worker/Social Worker, you will work as part of a specialist multidisciplinary team based from our office in Moree, NSW.

 Some of our benefits:

 - Mobile work environment inc tablet & mobile

 - Ongoing professional development inc inhouse practice training